Mining a Solution for Clean EnergyCharl Malan, Senior AnalystSeptember 08, 2021

-On 5 August 2021, U.S. President Joe Biden signed an executive order aimed at making zero-emissions vehicles 50% of new car sales by 2030.
+On September 8, 2021, the Biden administration released its plan for solar energy to provide 45% of the nation’s electricity by 2050.
+The previous month, President Joe Biden signed an executive order aimed at making zero-emissions vehicles 50% of new car sales by 2030.
 Transportation Secretary Pete Buttigieg in a CNBC interview further emphasized that “We have got to act, the transportation sector is the biggest part of our economy emitting greenhouse gases, and cars and trucks are one of the biggest parts of that.”

-Underemphasized amid this discussion is how much minerals, from our point of view, – such as lithium, nickel, cobalt, manganese, graphite, rare earths, copper, silicon and silver – play a key role in these and other decarbonization efforts, globally.
+Underemphasized amid this discussion is how much minerals – such as lithium, nickel, cobalt, manganese, graphite, rare earths, copper, silicon and silver – play a key role in these and other decarbonization efforts, globally.
 The applications and technology that are driving the transition to clean energy and decarbonization are extremely minerals intensive.

 A typical electric vehicle (EV) requires six to eight times more mineral inputs than a conventional, internal combustion engine vehicle.
 An EV requires 60 to 83 kilograms (132 to 183 pounds) of copper, compared with a conventional car which requires only 15 kilograms (33 pounds).
 Meanwhile, a single, fully-electric bus requires a whopping 370 kilograms (816 pounds) of copper.
 By 2030, it is estimated that total demand for copper from EVs and associated infrastructure could be as high as 2.6 to 3.2 million tonnes (7.1 billion pounds) or approximately 13-15% of 2020 global supply, according to U.S. Geological Survey.